loco

 • Federal Employees Health Benefits (FEHB)

-Member Rights and Risks
+Member rights and risks

 Right to share data with third-party app(s)

 However, for the third-party app to be able to access your data, the third-party app needs to register with us.
-For more information about third-party apps, click here.

 Right to revoke at any time